The X-Files season 10: Reviews

 Critical reception to this season has been mixed.
 The first and last episodes were met with lukewarm to negative reviews from critics, whereas episodes two through five were generally well received.
-Overall, the review aggregator Metacritic gave it a score of 60 out of 100 based on 35 reviews, indicating "mixed or average reviews".
+Overall, the review aggregator Metacritic gave it a score of 60 out of 100 based on 35 reviews, indicating "mixed or average" reviews.
 Likewise, Rotten Tomatoes gave the revival a 64% approval rating with an average score of 6.5 out of 10 based on 180 reviews.
 The site's consensus reads, "Gillian Anderson and David Duchovny's chemistry remains intact, but overall, The X-Files revival lacks the creative spark necessary to sustain the initial rush of nostalgia."

-"My Struggle" debuted to a select crowd at the 2015 New York Comic-Con, and critical reception was mostly positive.
+"My Struggle" debuted to a select crowd at the 2015 New York Comic Con, and critical reception was mostly positive.
 Sadie Gennis of TV Guide wrote, "The episode immediately establishes that this is not a reboot nor a mere cash grab, but a thoughtful continuation of the beloved franchise."
 Chris Eggerstein of HitFix wrote that the tone of the revival was very reminiscent of the show's original run, and that "if you were a fan of the old X-Files, you're probably going to like the new X-Files just fine."
 Jane Mulkerrins of The Telegraph called the debut "fresh" and "one of the highlights" of the convention.
 Furthermore, she noted that the premiere was popular with fans, who greeted the episode with a standing ovation.

-However, pre-release reviews of "My Struggle" released after the New York Comic-Con were more critical, with the consensus of many reviewers being that the first episode was not good.
+Pre-release reviews of "My Struggle" released after the New York Comic Con were more critical, with the consensus of many reviewers being that the first episode was not good.
 Reviewing the premiere episode, Brian Lowry of Variety panned the revival of the series, "It's simply hard to escape the prevailing malaise of this being a deal-driven exercise, a chance to cash in on the name recognition of the title in a format that mitigated the time commitment for all concerned."
 Similarly, Tim Goodman, writing for The Hollywood Reporter, described the premiere as "a very underwhelming hour that will force even diehard fans [...] to consider whether pushing onward is really worth the time.

 Matt Fowler of IGN awarded it a 7.2 out of 10, denoting a "good" episode.
 Fowler wrote positively of Sveta's performance, and he also applauded the focus on the conspiracy as well as the episode's ending.
 However, he criticized it for having a "bored, disinterested tone".
 Alex McCown of The A.V.
 Club reviewed the first three episodes of the revival and awarded them collectively a "B+".
 He largely derided the first episode, writing that "it indulges in all of [Chris Carter's] worst [writing] tendencies."
 He was particularly critical of the episodes's expository monologues.
 Ultimately, he wrote that "the first episode demonstrates some of The X-Files weaker tendencies, though it possesses a hokey charm, one that comes from pretending as though the past 15 years of television never happened."